tytydraco/yessleep/out/I_found_a_Game_Boy_cartridge_with_no_label_I_cant_tell_if_Im_playing_it_or_its_playing_me.md

 I used my hands to guide me out into the hallway.
 CLICK!

 One single bulb, in the distance, turned on.
 Then off.
 Then on again.
 It kept going in a steady rhythm.
 The first few flashes gave me relief.
 But the longer I stood there.
-I knew... somethign was about to appear.
+I knew... something was about to appear.

 And it did.

 In the distance.

 A figure.
 Limbs twisting and glitching like bad code.
-I recognized it immediatley.
+I recognized it immediately.
 It was the monster from the game.
 Its hollow eyes locked onto me.

 Then the old lady’s bedroom door slammed open.

 She wasn’t asleep anymore.

 Her skin was pale, cold, but her eyes burned with a terrible life.
-A cathéter tube dangled from her wrist like a serpent’s tail.
+A catheter tube dangled from her wrist like a serpent’s tail.
 She lunged at me, fingers like claws.

 Her grip wrapped around my throat — too strong, like iron bands tightening.
 I gasped, struggled, but she held on, dragging me down.